NiWaRe/DPBenchmark/README.md

 2. Run `python trainer_lean.py` (if using wandb don't forget `wandb online`)
 3. It is compatible with sweeps over the L2-clip and number of epochs using the sweep functionality of weights&biases, which runs `python trainer_lean.py --L2_clip=1.0 --max_epochs=90` in the background.
     * Under `sweeps/dp_params_sweep.yaml` the main sweep params are defined

-# Experiments
-See under `/experiments` to see more information and also the most important values of the experiments.